omniosorg/omniosorg.github.io/_docs/info/migrate_rpool_advanced.md

 Activated successfully
 ```

-Now we are ready to rename newPool to rpool.
+Now we are ready to rename `newPool` to `rpool`.
 This is done this way:

 ``` terminal
 zpool export newPool